New York's 5th congressional district

-New York’s 5th congressional district is a congressional district for the United States House of Representatives, represented by Democrat Gregory Meeks.
+New York's 5th congressional district is a congressional district for the United States House of Representatives, represented by Democrat Gregory Meeks.
 The district is located in Queens.
 A plurality of the district's population is African-American, and a majority of the district's population is non-white.

-The district includes the entire Rockaway Peninsula as well as the Queens neighborhoods of Broad Channel, Cambria Heights, Hollis, Howard Beach, Jamaica, Kew Gardens, Laurelton, Queens Village, Richmond Hill, Rosedale, Saint Albans, Springfield Gardens, and South Ozone Park, as well as John F. Kennedy International Airport.
+The district includes the entire Rockaway Peninsula as well as the Queens neighborhoods of Broad Channel, Cambria Heights, Hollis, Howard Beach, Jamaica, Kew Gardens, Laurelton, Queens Village, Richmond Hill, Rosedale, South Jamaica, Saint Albans, Springfield Gardens, and South Ozone Park, as well as John F. Kennedy International Airport.